DynamicsAndNeuralSystems/pyspi/docs/source/usage.rst

 .. note::
    You can safely install `PySPI` without first installing Octave but you will not have access to the `Integrated Information Theory` statistics, see :ref:`Using the toolkit without Octave`.

-While you can install `PySPI` outside of a `conda <https://docs.conda.io/projects/conda/en/latest/index.html>`_ environment, it depends on a lot of user packages that may make managing dependencies quite difficult.
+While you can also install `PySPI` outside of a `conda <https://docs.conda.io/projects/conda/en/latest/index.html>`_ environment, it depends on a lot of user packages that may make managing dependencies quite difficult.
 So, we would also recommend installing `PySPI` in a conda environment.
 After following the `installation instructions <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ for conda, create a new environment for using the toolkit: